RiverCure/Rivercure-Portal/docs/source/install.rst

 - A machine using Windows, Mac OS or any Linux distro
 - `Python <https://www.python.org>`__ 3.0 or above
+- Git CLI installed (optinally, you can use `Github Desktop <https://desktop.github.com>`__)
+- Access to the RCP Github repository.
+You can ask any developer for it

 Setting up the database
 -----------------------